mike42/samoan-language/README.md

 ------------
 This project is PHP-based, so it should run on any major OS.

-You will require the [imagick](http://php.net/manual/en/book.imagick.php) extension, which is used to generate thumbnails.
+You will require the [imagick](http://php.net/manual/en/book.imagick.php) extension, which is used by the Wikitext parset to generate thumbnails.

 Setup
 -----